TimeleapLabs/unchained/quickstart.md

 ### Managing your node

-Use one of the following commands in your favorite terminal emulator.
+To manage your node, use the following commands in your favorite terminal emulator.

 #### Start Node